stud0709/OneMoreSecret/README.md

 If your database is stolen, the guys will still end up with encrypted passwords.

-Personally, I prefer to store my KeePass database in the cloud storage.
-The file is encrypted, synced between your devices and protected from data loss.

-⚠️ Whatever you are going to use, think of regular backups and the offline capability of the software.
-Cloud storage might be unavailable the very moment you need your passwords.
+⚠️ Whatever you are going to use, think of regular backups, versioning and the offline capability of the software.
+A pure web application might be unavailable the very moment you need your passwords whereas a cloud storage client can be set up to have also a local copy on your device ([here](https://support.google.com/drive/answer/2375012?co=GENIE.Platform%3DDesktop&oco=1)'s how you set it up for Google Drive).

 ### No Private Key Exposure
 The Android Keystore system does not "hand over" the key to the app.
 Once the key has been imported into the storage, you cannot extract it from the phone any more.